spatie/laravel-feed/README.md

 Route::feeds();
 ```

 You can pass a string as a first argument of the macro.
-The string will be used as a url prefix for your feed.
+The string will be used as a url prefix for your feed. the default value is `feed`.

 Next, you must publish the config file: